Our Departments

 The Upper School Fitness and Wellness program is designed in a holistic manner, where messages given in Wellness are threaded through Fitness opportunities.

 The Upper School Fitness program provides students with opportunities to participate in lifetime individual and group fitness activities and game based units.
-Students have the opportunity to personalize their experience by selecting modules that meet their personal needs and goals, including indoor cycling, strength training, rock climbing, net and wall games, and invasion games.
+Students have the opportunity to personalize their experience by selecting modules that meet their personal needs and goals, including indoor cycling, strength training, and rock climbing.
 The fitness program is designed to help students learn about and enjoy physical activity through the development of skills, knowledge, and attitudes necessary to maintain a healthy lifestyle.
-Units for freshman and sophomores include both health and skill related components of fitness.
+Units for freshman and sophomores include both health- and skill-related components of fitness.

 Wellness I is a required course for all ninth graders.
 The course focuses on building emotional intelligence and literacy through activities, such as journaling, and discussion in small and large groups.
 With this focus, students practice clear communication with themselves and others to reassess habits that support and sustain their well being.
 Each class time allocates time for practicing mindfulness, relaxation and/or gratitude.